 ensuring that basic needs have been met before beginning a training session,

 controlling the animal's environment to ensure success,

-discovering what motivates the animal to assist with development of proper behaviours,
+discovering what motivates the animal to assist with the development of proper behaviours,

-interpreting the animal's body language to assist with communication of commands,
+interpreting the animal's body language to assist with the communication of commands,

 replacing unwanted behaviours with desired behaviours.

 BAT's basic principles include: